Leuchtfeuer/mautic-DwcDeviceType-bundle/README.md

 ## Installation
 - Plugin has to be saved within plugins/LeuchtfeuerDwcDeviceTypeBundle/
 - After completed installing of plugin, the cache has to be cleared( php bin/console c:c )
+- Reload plugins page and press "Install/Upgrade Plugins" button
+- Now plugin appeared, open it and publish by switching to button "Yes" under "Published" label and save configuration